numba/scipy_proceedings/papers/siu_kwan_lam/main.md

 ### Further considerations

-This work represents an early stage in the substantial development needs of Numba v2.
-While initial results are promising, future efforts will need to scale to more realistic examples,focus on refining the techniques, and conduct deeper analysis.
+This work represents an early stage in the substantial development work of Numba v2.
+While initial results are promising, future efforts will need to scale to more realistic examples, focus on refining the techniques, and conduct deeper analysis.

 **Larger and whole-program examples**